Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Introduction

-One of these methods is based on the use of a three-channel microfluidic chip (see Fig.~\ref{fig:setup}) ~\cite{Diao_2006,Cheng_2007,Kalinin_Jiang_Tu_Wu_2009,Ahmed_Shimizu_Stocker_2010,Son2016}, composed of three parallel channels between which chemical species can diffuse.
-A linear chemical gradient is established by flowing solutions at different concentrations in the two outermost channels.
-The bacteria are then placed in the central channel and observed by a microscope.
-If chemotaxis occurs, the bacteria will migrate along the gradient.
+One of these methods is based on the use of a three-channel microfluidic chip~\cite{Diao_2006,Cheng_2007,Kalinin_Jiang_Tu_Wu_2009,Ahmed_Shimizu_Stocker_2010,Son2016} (see Fig.~\ref{fig:setup}), composed of three parallel channels between which chemical species can diffuse.
+This setup maintains a steady, uniform chemical gradient by continuously flowing solutions of different concentrations through the two outermost channels.
+This approach prevents the time-dependent weakening of the gradient caused by molecular diffusion in existing devices, thereby enabling more precise characterisation of chemotaxis.
+The bacteria are placed in the central channel and observed by a microscope.
+Chemotaxis can then be directly observed via the population migration along the gradient.
 Several setups using a 3-channel chip have been used to quantify the chemotactic or aerotactic behaviour of bacteria~\cite{Ahmed_2010,Menolascina_Rusconi_Fernandez_Smriga_Aminzare_Sontag_Stocker_2017,morse2016aerotactic}, particularly focusing on \textit{E. coli} chemotaxis toward $\alpha$-methyl-DL-aspartic acid (MeAsp)~\cite{Kalinin_Jiang_Tu_Wu_2009,Ahmed_Shimizu_Stocker_2010,Gargasson2025}.
 In these studies, chemotaxis was characterised by observing the stationary distribution of bacteria across the width of the central channel.
+This steady-state regime is typically achieved after several minutes of bacterial migration along the gradient.
+In this paper, we propose a method that eliminates the need for this condition.
+Our approach enables the determination of the chemotactic velocity from trajectories derived from time-lapse images acquired at any time during the experiment.